jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Remote tracker: jeonghanlee/epicsarchiverap-env, GitHub milestone none yet Peer register: aa-maven (jeonghanlee/epicsarchiverap-maven) `docs/milestone-daff1b7.md` on branch modernize, observed at `3c96141d394ebc4b6f81bb12f6db29858a1fb6bd` on 2026-09-20 by reading that path in a fetched clone (prior observation: `3528249462d54b295e9a9277882f7f3c0fc1cc62` on 2026-09-15 through the GitHub contents API)

-Next session entry point: M33 (the journald logging model, D24) is In progress, plan accepted and implementation authorized 2026-09-24; M34 waits on M33 (G14 Complete at `a1155ef0`);
+Next session entry point: M33 (the journald logging model, D24) is Complete at `f75c84c`;
+M34 (the WAR log4j2 layout, G14 Complete at `a1155ef0`) and
-M35 (Tomcat and java.util.logging through log4j2, D25) waits on M33 (G15 Complete at `9bbd69bf`).
+M35 (Tomcat and java.util.logging through log4j2, D25, G15 Complete at `9bbd69bf`) are Ready and await plan acceptance in this file.
 M28, M29 and M30 are Complete at `1fc20a8`, `9f22eac` and `18356d1`.
 Then
 select a systemd VM and an interruption window for M23's remaining real-process/runtime checks using the implementation at `9ee6ac0`; local implementation review passed.
 The heap default at `0df950d` also awaits